Smith v. Allwright: Decision

-The Supreme Court ruled 8—1 that Texas was indeed abridging Smith's Fifteenth Amendment right to vote, which was also denying his Fourteenth Amendment right to equal protection under the law.
+The Supreme Court ruled 8–1 that Texas was indeed abridging Smith's Fifteenth Amendment right to vote, which was also denying his Fourteenth Amendment right to equal protection under the law.
 The unconstitutional practice of denying voters based on their race was discriminatory and Texas was held responsible, since it was delegating its authority to the Democratic Party.
 The Grovey v.
 Townsend decision was therefore overruled and Smith's previous denials were reversed.
-Thurgood Marshall, who would become the Supreme Court's first black justice, represented the NAACP in the case.
+Thurgood Marshall, who, at the time, led the NAACP Legal Defense Fund and would later become the Supreme Court's first black justice, represented Mr. Smith in the case.
 He championed this decision and later stated that this was his most important case.

 Dissent

 Justice Roberts wrote a dissenting opinion for the Smith case.
-He was the only disagreeing justice, and argued that this decision was soon going to be overruled.
+The lone dissenter, he argued that the decision would soon be overruled.
 He stated that three cases had been ruled and subsequently overruled on this issue already, maintaining that the seemingly ambiguous nature of rulings in these cases meant that this ruling did not follow the historical precedent.
 He also argued that this case was different from Classic; in Louisiana, elections are run by the state, making them state elections, but Texas party elections are run by the party, which does not put them under the jurisdiction of the state.
 Justice Roberts further contended that the decision "tends to bring adjudications of this tribunal into the same class as a restricted railroad ticket, good for this day and train only."